RedRabbitDevelopment/doskara-servers/hosts/warden/readme.md

 * `get-instance-id.sh NAME`: Example script utilizing the AWS cli that outputs the instance id with a "Name" tag of the given NAME.
 * `start-structure-host.sh`: Starts a new structure host and prints the ec2 instance id and private ip address of the new host when it is ready.
+* `stop-structure-host.sh [-t] ID ...`: Stops structure hosts with the given IDs.
+Will terminate hosts instead of stopping them if the `-t` switch is provided.

 ### Setting up the cli